dleng2242/LearnBulgarianShinyApp/Azure_DevOps_Pipeline_Instructions.md

     * Add a description if desired
     * Select "Grant access permission to all pipelines"
     * Click save
-* Add a New sevice connection and search and select "Docker Registry"
+* Add a New service connection and search and select "Docker Registry"
     * Select "Azure Container Registry"
     * Select "Service Principal" authentication type
     * Select your subscription and container registry